-Prior to being a Governor I had had a wide range of relevant experience.
-I am a former Surrey Councillor; Director of SE England Tourist Board and SE England Museums’ Council.
-I was a Conference Organiser, mainly with the aim of promoting Women into Public Life, including Public Speaking, handling the Press, and the Single Currency.
-I achieved a BA Hons. in History and Politics as a mature student at Kingston University.
+I was a Conference Organiser mainly with the aim of promoting Women into Public Life, including Public Speaking, handling the Press and the Single Currency.
+I achieved a BA Hons in History and Politics as a mature student at Kingston University.

 I was born in St George’s Hospital when it was in Hyde Park.
 I was ‘re-born’ in St George’s Hospital in Tooting in January 2016 when my life was saved through 11 hours of risky and complicated brain stem surgery.
 Thanks to the skill and care of staff, I have emerged unscathed and healthier than before my operation.
-I have raised funds for St George’s through running and swimming and I also participated for two years in the patient group Voice.
+I am tremendously proud to be a Public Governor of St Georges.
+I have a particular interest in the safety and well-being of all people who work at St George’s.
+I am also interested in the development and greater security of the NHS after all its work against Covid-19.
 I am a barrister and academic at City Law School specialising in employment and public law.

 Dr Afzal Ashraf